-In winter, the town of Yuzawa in Niigata comes alive, and here you can enjoy a relaxing soak in Niigata onsen waters after a day of skiing.
+The town of Yuzawa in Niigata comes alive in winter, and at Takahan Ryokan, you can enjoy a relaxing soak in onsen waters after a day of skiing.

 In the inn where Japanese author Kawabata Yasunari wrote the novel Snow Country in the early Showa era, I enjoyed the hot spring fed from the source and dishes to which particular attention was paid to the local ingredients used.